karayabin/universe-snapshot/universe/Ling/Light_UserNotifications/doc/api/Ling/Light_UserNotifications/Api/Generated/Classes/UserNotificationApi/insertUserNotification.md

-UserNotificationApi::insertUserNotification — Inserts the given userNotification in the database.
+UserNotificationApi::insertUserNotification — Inserts the given user notification in the database.